PatClay7325/manufacturing-analytics-platform/docs/deployment.md

 ### Setting up Monitoring

-The platform includes a comprehensive monitoring solution based on Prometheus and Grafana:
+The platform includes a comprehensive monitoring solution based on Prometheus and Analytics:

 1. **Infrastructure Monitoring**